standardebooks/manual/8-typography.rst

 #.
 A regular space is located *after* all ellipses that do not end a paragraph and that are not followed by punctuation.

 #.
-A hair space (:utf:` ` or U+200A) glyph is located between an ellipses and any punctuation that follows directly after the ellipses, *unless* that punctuation is a quotation mark, in which case there is no space at all between the ellipses and the quotation mark.
+A hair space (:utf:` ` or U+200A) glyph is located between an ellipsis and any punctuation that follows directly after the ellipsis, *unless* that punctuation is a quotation mark, in which case there is no space at all between the ellipsis and the quotation mark.

 	.. code:: html